itsee-birmingham/standalone_collation_editor/docs/introduction.md

 To cite the collation editor core code please use the doi:
 [![DOI](https://zenodo.org/badge/142011800.svg)](https://zenodo.org/badge/latestdoi/142011800)

-[^1]: David C. Parker, *Textual Scholarship and the making of the New Testament* Oxford: OUP (2011), pp. 10-14,29, Peter M. W. Robinson, 'The Concept of the Work in the Digital Age', *Ecdotica* 1/2013, pp. 13-42 Peter M. W. Robinson, An approach to complex texts in multiple documents, *Digital Scholarship in the Humanities*, Volume 37, Issue 4, December 2022, Pages 1179–1196
+[^1]: See David C. Parker, *Textual Scholarship and the making of the New Testament* Oxford: OUP (2011), pp. 10-14,29, Peter M. W. Robinson, 'The Concept of the Work in the Digital Age', *Ecdotica* 1/2013, pp. 13-42 and Peter M. W. Robinson, An approach to complex texts in multiple documents, *Digital Scholarship in the Humanities*, Volume 37, Issue 4, December 2022, Pages 1179–1196